pitbulk/tiki-saml/doc/tiki_wiki_as_idp.rst

 `Replace <your_google_domain> (Check at your Google Apps panel) and the <attribute_used_as_identifier> (For example 'uid' or 'eduPersonPrincipalName')`

+`Set 'simplesaml.attributes' to false if you don't want to transfer any attribute to Google Apps, otherwise delete this parameter or set it to true`

 Configure the Google Apps panel
 -------------------------------

 Configure your Google Apps instance to look to SimpleSAMLphp-TikiWiki for single sign-on.
 To do this, go to the Google Apps domain management screen, click on Advanced tools, and then on Set up single sign-on (SSO).
 Configure the following options:

 * **Enable Single Sign-on** Check this box to turn on SSO for your domain.
-* **Sign-in page URL** Set this to the URL of SimpleSAMLphp’s SAML2 Redirect SSO endpoint.
+* **Sign-in page URL** Set this to the URL of SimpleSAMLphp's SAML2 Redirect SSO endpoint.
-* **Sing-out page URL** Set this to the URL of SimpleSAMLphp’s SAML2 Redirect SLO endpoint.
+* **Sing-out page URL** Set this to the URL of SimpleSAMLphp's SAML2 Redirect SLO endpoint.
 * **Change password URL** Set this to the "reset password view" URL of Tiki-Wiki. (http://<tiki-domain&path>/tiki-remind_password.php)
 * **Verification certificate** You must upload the public cert used in your simpleSAMLphp enviroment (/var/www/idp/simplesamlphp/cert/server.crt)